arthurcw/NWDS_Instacart/README.md

 ![Diagram](./SQL/Database_Diagram.PNG)

 - `products`: contains product name and the assigned `aisle` and `department id`
-- `aisles`: contains name of aisle
+- `aisles`: aisle name, a product sub-category under department
-- `departments`: contains name of department
+- `departments`: department name, product category
 - `orders`: has info on customer, when order was placed and days since prior order
 - `order_products`: stores info on what items were bought in each order, the order that item was added to cart, and if item has been ordered previously